-There are only 69 certified communities in the entire country and one other NJ town (Montclair) certified as a Wildlife Habitat Community.
+There are only 200 certified communities in the entire country and three other NJ towns, (Montclair, Cape Island, and Lambertville) certified as a Wildlife Habitat Community.
 We are now one of the handful of communities nationwide that have received this special recognition.

 Please join us on this project by certifying your backyard today.
 The process of getting certified is easy; it’s quick and it’s fun.

 The basic elements of a backyard wildlife habitat are:

 - Cover & Places for Wildlife to Raise their Young